Music Manifesto: History

 It was developed through three seminars led by David Miliband MP, the School Standards Minister.
 An internet discussion board was set up to allow ongoing discussion and input was sought from the Music Advanced Skills Teachers network and the wider National Music Education Forum.
 While working closely with the DCSF and DCMS, the Music Manifesto remains independent of Government.

 The Music Manifesto offers a strategic direction for the future of music education and a common agenda for joint action.
-It has published two reports, the second of which, 'Making Every Child's Music Matter', set out over 50 recommendations for improving music education.
+It has published two reports, the second of which set out over 50 recommendations for improving music education.

-Aims

-The purpose of the Music Manifesto is: